wunderio/drupal-project/README.md

 ## Local development

-This project supports two local development environments: DDEV and Lando.
+This project supports two local development environments: DDEV (preferred) and Lando.
 Choose the one that best fits your workflow.

 ### DDEV environment